Shadorc/TI83Sharp/README.md

 | **Probability**  | `rand`, `randInt(`                                                                       |
 | **Math**         | `cos(`, `cos⁻¹(`, `cosh(`, `cosh⁻¹(`, `sin(`, `sinh(`, `sin⁻¹(`, `sinh⁻¹(`, `tan(`, `tan⁻¹(`, `tanh(`, `tanh⁻¹(`, `ln(`, `log(`, `√(`, `³√(`, `ᴇ` |

+### Possible Improvements
+- Eliminate the `Scanner#NormalizeSource` function, which currently exists to support the `DelVar` optimization and the optional colon at the beginning of new lines.
+This logic should be integrated directly into the `Scanner` and `Parser` rather than handled by a utility function.
+- Numbers are currently converted into a custom struct named `TiNumber`, which leads to excessive allocations and garbage generation.

 ## Resources
 - [Crafting Interpreters](https://craftinginterpreters.com) by [@munificent](https://github.com/munificent)
 - [Let's Build A Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) by [@rspivak](https://github.com/rspivak/)